nandansn/js-test-projects/contents/async.md

 - The Promise constructor takes a function (an executor) that will be executed immediately and passes in two functions: resolve, which must be called when the Promise is resolved (passing a result), and reject, when it is rejected (passing an error).

 - [Reference](https://www.freecodecamp.org/news/javascript-async-await-tutorial-learn-callbacks-promises-async-await-by-making-icecream/)

+### Async/Await

+- The async keyword before a function has two effects:

+- Makes it always return a promise.
+- Allows await to be used in it.
+- The await keyword before a promise makes JavaScript wait until that promise settles, and then:

+- If it’s an error, an exception is generated — same as if throw error were called at that very place.
+Otherwise, it returns the result.
+Together they provide a great framework to write asynchronous code that is easy to both read and write.

+- With async/await we rarely need to write promise.then/catch, but we still shouldn’t forget that they are based on promises, because sometimes (e.g. in the outermost scope) we have to use these methods.
+Also Promise.all is nice when we are waiting for many tasks simultaneously.